mau2099/nodejs-api-exercises/03-CRUD/README.md

 * validaDataHandler : used for validating schemas data.
 Such as products, users, accounts, etc
   * @hapi/boom : for better code status validation handler

+* morgan: logger for http routes ["common", "dev", "combined", "short", "tiny"]
+* cors: for enabling share content only for whitelist
 #### 1 -> router: (controllers)
   * know how to read: [req.params, req.query, req.body]
   * send those params, query and body to [services](#services)